voxel51/fiftyone/examples/file_hash_end2end/README.md

 print(dataset.summary())
 ```

-We have two ways to look at a sample.
+We have two ways to look at a sample:

-In the `ipython` terminal:
+1. In the `ipython` terminal:

 ```python
 sample = next(dataset.iter_samples())
 print(sample)
 ```

-By refreshing the GUI:
+2. By refreshing the GUI:

 ```python
 session.dataset = dataset